WASHINGTON, D.C. — Ivan Rabb is one of just three 2015 players on the USA West roster here.

-On Thursday morning, Raab played well in front of a slew of high-major coaches, putting up 13 points, 6 rebounds and 3 blocks as the West team beat Canada, 93-77, in the Nike Global Challenge at Trinity Washington University.
+On Thursday morning, Rabb played well in front of a slew of high-major coaches, putting up 13 points, 6 rebounds and 3 blocks as the West team beat Canada, 93-77, in the Nike Global Challenge at Trinity Washington University.

-“Schools that are recruiting me the hardest, Cal, Arizona, North Carolina, North Carolina State, Ohio State, Kansas, that might be it,” the 6-foot-8 Raab, who earlier this summer won a gold medal with the USA U16 team at the FIBA Americas Championship, told SNY.tv.
+“Schools that are recruiting me the hardest, Cal, Arizona, North Carolina, North Carolina State, Ohio State, Kansas, that might be it,” the 6-foot-8 Rabb, who earlier this summer won a gold medal with the USA U16 team at the FIBA Americas Championship, told SNY.tv.

 Arizona’s Sean Miller, Kansas’s Bill Self, North Carolina’s Hubert Davis and Ohio State’s Jeff Boals were among those on hand.